jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Manage-Bucket/Lifecycle.md

  - Days: The number of relative days can be specified, and after the Days after the last modified date, the relevant operation will executed for the defined Object, and the Days must be a positive integer;

  - Date: The absolute date to execute the operation can be specified, and the rule will become valid on the specified date; the date must be UTC 0:00 a.m. in the midnight, and conform to ISO8601 format.

+ - DaysAfterInitiation: Only for shard expiry (AbortIncompleteMultipartUpload); you can specify the relative days and the number of days to terminate the incomplete multipart upload after the initialized multipart upload and the number must be a positive integer.

 ### Note